PeteOH/SrcCtrl/README.md

 # SrcCtrl
 Utility that will export code from an IRIS Namespace to a folder on the server.
+Including the ability to commit to a git repository

 ## Installation

+If the code is not yet in a Git Repository then create an empty repoository first.
+On the server perform a **git clone** to a local folder.
+You do not need to store credentials - the routine will prompt for git user and passwd.
+If you wish to then you can follow article: <a href="https://www.shellhacks.com/git-config-username-password-store-credentials" target="_blank">Git Config Username & Password</a>

 Import/compile the class and routine files `/src/CTRL/*` into you IRIS instance.
   * If you just want this on a single Namespace, then import them to that namespace.
   * If you want it available to all namespaces then map them the the %ALL namespace.

 Copy the script files to the root folder of your IRIS project.
 Edit the **update.bat** to make sure that paths are correct (keep in mind that this is for the IRIS Server).

-On the IRIS server you will need to make sure that the folder for the GIT project is correctly configured.
-  * **git clone** your project.
-  * store git credentials (Good article: <a href="https://www.shellhacks.com/git-config-username-password-store-credentials" target="_blank">Git Config Username & Password</a> )

 ## Manually run export ONLY